LSeu-Open/AIEnhancedWork/README.md

 Large Language Models (LLMs) are sophisticated AI systems trained on enormous datasets of text to craft human-like language, capable of comprehending and generating natural language forms.

-🔵 ***Helpful definition for this Section***

-When referring to a Model , we use the following terms :

-- ***Context Window*** : Maximum number of tokens the model can process and consider simultaneously when generating responses.
-Learn about [Context Windows](https://research.ibm.com/blog/larger-context-window) from IBM.
-- ***Knowledge Cutoff*** : A specific point in time, after which new information or updates are no longer incorporated into the model's training data.
-This can help to prevent overfitting and ensure that the model remains accurate and relevant over time.

 ### Generalist LLMs

 > [!Tip]